Access4all/adg/pages/examples/headings/alternative-techniques/README.md

 ### The downsides

-In current screen readers, landmarks don't add anything to the traditional heading outlines: they look identical regardless whether there are landmarks available on the page or not.
+In current screen readers, landmarks do not add anything to the traditional heading outlines: they look identical regardless whether there are landmarks available on the page or not.

 ![Document outline in NVDA](_media/document-outline-in-nvda.png)

-In the example above, when using a screen reader's document outline, it is impossible to navigate to any of those additional regions, as they simply don't offer any headings.
+In the example above, when using a screen reader's document outline, it is impossible to navigate to any of those additional regions, as they simply do not offer any headings.
 So users would have to switch between heading navigation and landmarks navigation (in case they even know about their existence), puzzling the existing information together somehow and trying to make sense of them.
 While for basic websites this may seem acceptable, it can become extremely frustrating (if not impossible or even misleading) in more complex ones.

-Another annoyance is that not all screen readers announce these elements consistently: for example, NVDA surprisingly doesn't announce `<main>`, neither while browsing the page nor in its landmarks outline.
+Another annoyance is that not all screen readers announce these elements consistently: for example, NVDA surprisingly does not announce `<main>`, neither while browsing the page nor in its landmarks outline.

 ### Verdict: use plain old heading outlines